Sycosys/MSFS-Landing-Inspector/README.md

 - **Added Start.bat file to project to start app quickly
 - **Split Application into tabs.
 Landing Inspector and the new Flight Mapper
 - **Added Flight Mapping functionality
-- **TODO Implement flight track and ability to save flight track ask KML/CSV/etc
+- **TODO Implement flight track and ability to save flight track as KML/CSV/SHP/etc

 ## Screenshot of MSFS Flight Mapper in action: